epics-docs/epics-docs/build-system/specifications.md

-On WIN32 systems, building shared libraries is the default setting and you will need to add fullpathname to `$(INSTALL_LOCATION)/bin/$(EPICS_HOST_ARCH)` to your path so the shared libraries, dlls, can be found during the build..
+On WIN32 systems, building shared libraries is the default setting and you will need to add fullpathname to `$(INSTALL_LOCATION)/bin/$(EPICS_HOST_ARCH)` to your path so the shared libraries, dll's, can be found during the build..
 Building shared libraries is determined by the value of the macro `SHARED_LIBRARIES` in `CONFIG_SITE` or `os/CONFIG.Common.<host>` (either `YES` or `NO`).